HGSE MCC Challenge

-Making Caring Common, generously supported by the Dean’s Office, will engage HGSE students in building empathy, bridging differences, and reducing bullying, discrimination, and harassment in schools.
+Making Caring Common, generously supported by the Dean’s Office, engages HGSE students in building empathy, bridging differences, and reducing bullying, discrimination, and harassment in schools.

-Over the course of the 2018-19 academic year, Making Caring Common will work with HGSE students to develop school strategies or resources for educators and/or students that shape important ethical capacities in schools serving students in grades K-12.
+Making Caring Common works with HGSE students to develop school strategies or resources for educators and/or students that shape important ethical capacities in schools serving students in grades K-12.

 HGSE students are encouraged to develop “light lift” materials in the form of routines, lesson plans, or practical resource guides for schools with the goal of promoting empathy and appreciation for those different from oneself (in gender, race, class, and other characteristics), a sense of responsibility for one’s communities, and a commitment to justice and fairness.
 Applicants may develop materials that help students overcome factors that can block empathy or enable bullying and cruelty, such as prejudice and bias and lack of school knowledge, or training about bullying and effective bystander responses.

-Finalists and winners will receive stipends to support their work.
+Finalists and winners receive stipends to support their work.